yousefvand/shellman-ebook/manuscript/ns/float.md

+## Mathematical operations

-## Mathematical operations on integers and non-integers in bash is different.
+Mathematical operations on integers and non-integers in bash is different.
 But don't worry Shellman handles both.
 In this section we do non-integer math operations.
 It is suffice to add `float` or `double` in your snippet.

 ### if float = | if double =